rchain/rchain/rholang/reference_doc/sends_and_receives/README.md

 ### Sends
 ![Sends](send.png)
-Sending a name associates the sent data with the channel in the tuplespace.
+Sending a process associates that process with the channel in the tuplespace.
 It will wait there forever until it matches with a receive on the same channel.

 #### Single Send
 `chan!(data)`